International relations (1919–1939): Soviet foreign policy

 Soviet foreign policy went through a series of stages.
 The first stage from late 1917 into 1922 involved defeating foreign interventions, and an internal Civil War.
 The Soviets maintained control over much of the former Russian Empire, and regained control over the Transcaucasian republics.
 They lost Finland, Poland and the Baltics, which remained independent until the Second World War.
 They regained control of the eastern half of Ukraine in 1921 after a short war with Poland.
 There was a short war in 1919–20 with Romania.
 Flushed with victory, Lenin, Trotsky, and the other leaders in Moscow were convinced that they represented the wave of the future, and that with a little help provided by the Communist International (Comintern), headed by Grigory Zinoviev they could spark anti-capitalist revolutions across the globe.
 However the interventions were all failures.
 In most cases the insurgents were quickly defeated by the established national forces.
 A communist-socialist coalition came to power in Hungary, with communist Béla Kun becoming the dictator.
 The Romanians invaded and overthrew his regime in early August 1919.
 In Berlin, the communist forces under the Spartacist red banner led revolts in Berlin, Munich and the Ruhr that were quickly crushed by the army in a matter of days.

 The long series of defeats produced a cordon sanitaire or chain of buffer states.
 The USSR had become a pariah state and the second stage was to work around that bad reputation.
 Its size and economic importance facilitated making trade agreements (which did not include official diplomatic recognition) with Britain, Italy, Austria, Germany, and Norway in 1921.
 The Treaty of Rapallo, 1922 with Germany—another pariah state—opened up trade and recognition.
 It secretly allowed large-scale military training for German forces in hidden Soviet military installations.
 The New Economic Policy (1921–1928) allowed a limited capitalism in the USSR and led to invitations to foreign corporations to do business.
 Henry Ford and his experts came from Detroit and built modern factories at GAZ; Ford was convinced that commerce made for peace.

-Stalin
+Joseph Stalin

 Lenin was incapacitated by 1922 and died in 1924.
-Joseph Stalin gradually took power, and rejected the goal of sponsoring Communist uprisings.
-In 1924 came recognition by Britain, Italy, France and Japan.
+Joseph Stalin gradually took power, and rejected the goal of sponsoring communist uprisings.
+In 1924, came recognition by Britain, Italy, France, and Japan.
 Stalin removed Zinoniev and purged Trotsky and his hard-line allies who preached world revolution.
 The first priority, said Stalin, was expressed in the official slogan, "Socialism in One Country."
-In 1928 the NEP experiment with capitalism was ended.
+In 1928, the NEP experiment with capitalism was ended.